Seerist Report · 20 May 2026

 87.9% of recorded events classified as unrest.

-From 17 November 2025 to 17 April 2026, Seerist recorded verified unrest, crime, and terrorism events across New York City: 87.9% unrest, 11.6% crime, 1 terrorism event.
-Spikes in event activity typically corresponded to civil-society responses to international developments — most often through protest activity.
+From November 2025 to April 2026, Seerist recorded verified unrest, crime and terrorism events across New York City.
+Of these, 87.9% were classified as unrest, 11.6% as crime, and one event as terrorism.
+Several spikes in event activity were observed in the past six months, typically corresponding to civil society responses to international developments and most often manifested through protest activity.

-Crime rates vary considerably by neighborhood.
-East New York, parts of the Bronx, and sections of Harlem report relatively higher rates.
-Petty crime — pickpocketing, scams — is more common in Times Square, Midtown, and on public transit.
+Crime rates in New York City vary considerably by neighborhood.
+Areas such as East New York, parts of the Bronx, and some sections of Harlem report relatively higher crime rates.
+Petty crime, including pickpocketing and scams, is more common in crowded tourist destinations such as Times Square and Midtown Manhattan, as well as on public transit.

-New York is regularly assessed as a prominent potential target for terrorist activity in the United States, largely due to its global cultural, economic, and symbolic significance.
-DHS and NYPD maintain a high level of vigilance, particularly around Times Square, One World Trade Center, the Statue of Liberty, the Empire State Building, and the United Nations headquarters.
+New York City is regularly assessed as a prominent potential target for terrorist activity in the United States, largely due to its global cultural, economic, and symbolic significance.
+The Department of Homeland Security and the NYPD maintain a high level of vigilance, with particular attention to areas that attract large crowds or hold symbolic value.
+Potential targets include major landmarks such as Times Square, One World Trade Center, the Statue of Liberty, the Empire State Building, and the United Nations headquarters.
+These assessments are based on historical precedent and current security practices, not on specific threats.

 Venue overview